edlink/edlink-js/README.md

 # edlink-js
-This Edlink JavaScript SDK can be used to accelerate your integration with the Edlink API.
+This Edlink JavaScript & TypeScript SDK can be used to accelerate your integration with the Edlink API.

 | API | v1 | v2 |
 |----|----|----|
 | Graph | ✅ | ✅ |
 | User | ✅ | ❌ |
 | Meta | ✅ | ❌ |

+Support for the Edlink User API v2 and Meta API v2 will be added when they are introduced.
+They are currently slated for Fall 2021.

 ## Quickstart Guide